zyfinity01/SWEN426-A2-Custom-CI-CD-Docker-Pipeline/README.md

 1. The Methodological Advice is followed: work is planned; Issues contain descriptions, details and links; Merge Requests represent a coherent body of work and consequently will typically comprise more than one commit; Labels are used to effectively communicate work.

-1. The commit history on `main` shows squash commits of the form `type(scope): description (#X via !Y)`.<br/> GitLab hyperlinks the `#X` and `!Y` in its interface and these links will be used for assessment purposes.
+1. The commit history on `main` shows squash commits of the form `type(scope): description (#X via !Y)`.
+GitLab hyperlinks the `#X` and `!Y` in its interface and these links will be used for assessment purposes.
 From the Methodological Advice: see <https://blog.carbonfive.com/always-squash-and-rebase-your-git-commits> for historic advocacy of this workflow.

 1. Best practice, defined in the References section, has been followed: the Dockerfile will pass Hadolint tests and the "best practice" advice adopted and adapted to "good practice" for this assignment.

 The highest level of performance is a submission which shows _how_ and _why_ the working CI pipeline and containerised WordPress instance were achieved, allowing your work to be operated, maintained and extended by others.

 ## References